David-Manniche/TheMarket/readme.txt

     => 043043 - Root category should be clickable.
-    => 038238 - DEMO> on product detail page> on closing time bar and scrolling there is issue => 038252 - remove blog short description from admin as it's not listing anywhere
+    => 038238 - DEMO> on product detail page> on closing time bar and scrolling there is issue => 038252 - remove blog short description from admin as it's not listing anywhere => 039092 - seller> sales report> same sheet is exporting in normal and date wise

 Enhancements:
     => Tax module upgrade